 Introduction

-"A true pillar of the body in motion, it ensures support, flexibility, and resistance.
-However, intense physical activity accelerates its natural degradation, making supplementation particularly strategic."
+A true pillar of the moving body, it provides support, flexibility, and strength.
+However, intense physical activity accelerates its natural degradation, making supplementation particularly strategic.

 In this article, discover why and how collagen treatments can become key allies to optimize your performance, prevent injuries, and sustainably support your physical well-being đź’š